meeq/FlappyBird-N64/README.md

 ## Play the game

-[Download](./FlappyBird-v1.4.z64?raw=true) or compile the ROM file and load it as you would any other N64 ROM.
+[Download](./FlappyBird-v1.4.z64?raw=true) or [compile](#build-the-rom) the ROM file and load it as you would any other N64 ROM.

 This ROM file has been tested to work on real Nintendo 64 hardware using the [EverDrive-64 by krikzz](http://krikzz.com/) and [64drive by retroactive](http://64drive.retroactive.be/).

 This ROM file should also be compatible with low-level, accuracy-focused Nintendo 64 emulators such as [Ares](https://ares-emulator.github.io/), [CEN64](https://cen64.com/) and [MAME](http://mamedev.org/).

-Due to the usage of [LibDragon](https://dragonminded.com/n64dev/libdragon/), it is an explicit non-goal of this project to suppport emulators.
-The goal was to make a game for Nintendo 64.
+**Due to the usage of [LibDragon](https://dragonminded.com/n64dev/libdragon/), it is an explicit non-goal of this project to suppport emulators.** The goal was to make a game for Nintendo 64, so tautologically:

-> If it works on a real console but not on an emulator, then the emulator is insufficiently accurate.
+> If it works on a real console but not on the emulator, then the emulator is insufficiently accurate.

 ## Build the ROM